 We commenced a Phase 2(b) clinical trial in the third quarter of 2015 studying the effect of our proposed therapy on patients with BCCNS, and we announced positive interim trial data in 2016 and 2017.
 In October 2017, we announced that we completed enrollment for this Phase 2(b) trial.
-We are currently preparing for full data readout from this trial and a pre-New Drug Application (or NDA) meeting request for submission to the U.S. Food and Drug Administration (or FDA), with the goal of meeting with representatives of FDA during the second quarter of 2018 to discuss the NDA filing.
+We continue to interact with the U.S. Food and Drug Administration (or FDA) regarding the results in our Phase 2(b) trial in order to gain further guidance regarding the filing of the New Drug Application (or NDA) for BCCNS and intend to meet with the Agency during the second quarter of 2018.

-Our proposed therapy is based upon SUBA[TM]-Itraconazole, a patented, oral formulation of the currently marketed anti-fungal drug itraconazole to which we hold an exclusive U.S. license as described below.
+Our proposed therapy is based upon SUBATM-Itraconazole, a patented, oral formulation of the currently marketed anti-fungal drug itraconazole to which we hold an exclusive U.S. license as described below.
 We believe that the dosing of oral capsules of this formulation can affect the Hedgehog signaling pathway, a major regulator of many fundamental cellular processes, which, in turn, can impact the development and growth of cancers such as basal cell carcinoma.
 Itraconazole has been approved by the FDA for, and has been extensively used to treat, fungal infections and has an extensive history of safe and effective use in humans.

 "SUBA" (which stands for "super bioavailability") technology is designed to improve the bioavailability of orally administered drugs that are poorly soluble.
-In studies conducted by Mayne Pharma Ventures Pty Ltd. and its affiliates (or Mayne Pharma) relating to the anti-fungal use of SUBA-Itraconazole, SUBA-Itraconazole demonstrated improved absorption and significantly reduced variability within and between patients compared to the branded and generic forms of itraconazole in human studies.
+In studies conducted by Mayne Pharma Ventures Pty Ltd. and its affiliates (which we refer to herein as Mayne Pharma) relating to the anti-fungal use of SUBA-Itraconazole, SUBA-Itraconazole demonstrated improved absorption and significantly reduced variability within and between patients compared to the branded and generic forms of itraconazole in human studies.
 We believe this technology is well-suited for the exploration of the potential anti-cancer effects of itraconazole.
 Mayne Pharma is our majority stockholder and has also licensed to us the U.S. rights to SUBA-Itraconazole as a potential treatment for cancer.
-The predicted benefits of the SUBA-Itraconazole formulation are as follows:
+The predicted benefits of the SUBA-Itraconazole formulation are as follows.

-- polymer drug dispersion technology has been demonstrated to deliver itraconazole with 90% bioavailability; - Itraconazole absorption is not dependent on an acidic stomach; itraconazole is released in the lower pH conditions found in the intestine, improving drug delivery and bioavailability; - SUBA-Itraconazole levels have been demonstrated to be more consistent within subjects and between subjects compared to generic or branded itraconazole; - SUBA-Itraconazole can be taken with or without food or acidic beverages; and - there are no restrictions regarding achlorhydric patients (low acid stomach) or patients with acid reflux (requiring proton-pump inhibitors).
+- polymer drug dispersion technology has been demonstrated to deliver itraconazole with 90% bioavailability; - Itraconazole absorption is not dependent on an acidic stomach; itraconazole is released in the lower pH conditions found in the intestine, improving drug delivery and bioavailability; - SUBA-Itraconazole levels have been demonstrated to be more consistent within subjects and between subjects compared to generic or branded itraconazole; - · SUBA-Itraconazole can be taken with or without food or acidic beverages; and - there are no restrictions regarding achlorhydric patients (low acid stomach) or patients with acid reflux (requiring proton-pump inhibitors).